madcampos/madcampos.github.io/src/content/blog/2024/02/the-font-of-youth.md

 ## What a time to be alive!

 Typography has never been so easy and fun, we have an influx of high quality, free and feature full fonts.
-Those range from [colour](https://caniuse.com/colr-v1) to [variables](https://caniuse.com/variable-fonts) with every [emoji](https://en.wikipedia.org/wiki/Emoji) and [unicode code point](https://en.wikipedia.org/wiki/Code_point) in between!
+Those range from [color](https://caniuse.com/colr-v1) to [variables](https://caniuse.com/variable-fonts) with every [emoji](https://en.wikipedia.org/wiki/Emoji) and [Unicode code point](https://en.wikipedia.org/wiki/Code_point) in between!

 ## Variations on a theme